wds4/pretty-good/README.md

 The goal of this project is to build a decentralized web of trust using a model for decentralized knowledge representation and curation that I call the <i>threaded tapestry</i>.

-This is a fork of [electron-nostr](https://github.com/wds4/electron-react-boilerplate-nostr) and is based on [electron-react-boilerplate](https://github.com/electron-react-boilerplate/electron-react-boilerplate).
+This is a fork of my older project, [electron-nostr](https://github.com/wds4/electron-react-boilerplate-nostr), and is based on [electron-react-boilerplate](https://github.com/electron-react-boilerplate/electron-react-boilerplate).

 As of April 2023: *** still in alpha ***

+## Nostr

+Basic nostr functionality is currently available.
+Features include:
+[x] create new profile

+However, this is still very much in alpha!
+Expect things to break, even if they are currently working.

 ## Curated Lists: decentralized web of trust